 \section{Abstract}

-Propelled by the breakthrough in deep generative models, audio-to-image generation has emerged as a pivotal cross-model task that converts complex auditory signals into rich visual representations.
+Propelled by the breakthrough in deep generative models, audio-to-image generation has emerged as a pivotal cross-modal task that converts complex auditory signals into rich visual representations.
 However, previous works only focus on single-source audio inputs for image generation, ignoring the multi-source characteristic in natural auditory scenes, thus limiting the performance in generating comprehensive visual content.
-To bridge this gap, a method called MACS is proposed to conduct multi-source audio-to-image generation.
-This is the first work that explicitly separates multi-source audio to capture the rich audio components before image generation.
+To bridge this gap, we propose a method called MACS to conduct multi-source audio-to-image generation.
+To our best knowledge, this is the first work that explicitly separates multi-source audio to capture the rich audio components before image generation.
 MACS is a two-stage method.
 In the first stage, multi-source audio inputs are separated by a weakly supervised method, where the audio and text labels are semantically aligned by casting into a common space using the large pre-trained CLAP model.
 We introduce a ranking loss to consider the contextual significance of the separated audio signals.
-In the second stage, efficient image generation is achieved by mapping the separated audio signals to the generation condition using only a trainable adapter and a MLP layer.
+In the second stage, effective image generation is achieved by mapping the separated audio signals to the generation condition using only a trainable adapter and a MLP layer.
 We preprocess the LLP dataset as the first full multi-source audio-to-image generation benchmark.
 The experiments are conducted on multi-source, mixed-source, and single-source audio-to-image generation tasks.
-The proposed MACS outperforms the current state-of-the-art methods in 17 of the 21 evaluation indexes on all tasks and delivers superior visual quality.
-The code will be publicly available.
+The proposed MACS outperforms the current state-of-the-art methods in 17 out of the 21 evaluation indexes on all tasks and delivers superior visual quality.